With Power Out And Phones Down, A Struggle To Reach Loved Ones In Puerto Rico

 Calling family in the San Juan area has been easier, Babilonia said.
 "My husband can talk to his family nearly every day, and they're doing OK.
 They're safe."

-Puerto Rican officials say at least six people are confirmed dead on the island in connection with the storm, the Associated Press reports.
+Puerto Rican officials say at least six people are confirmed dead on the island in connection with the storm, The Associated Press reports.
 The death toll across the Caribbean was 27 as of Friday afternoon, with at least 15 deaths on Dominica.

 The Federal Communications Commission reported Thursday that 95.2 percent of all cellular telephone sites in Puerto Rico were out of service.
 (In the U.S. Virgin Islands, meanwhile, 76.6 percent of cell sites are down.)